JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **1 in every 4 Americans has appeared someway or another on television.**.
+And here is a just a random fact -  **Peanuts actually grow underground, as opposed to nuts like walnuts, almonds, etc. that grow on trees (and are sometimes referred to as "tree nuts").
+Peanuts, along with beans and peas, belong to the single plant family, Leguminosae.
+Legumes are edible seeds enclosed in pods.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)